Menu

 NTSC pays a deposit to tour operators and we are subject to penalties if we cannot meet minimum group requirements.
 We plan the season with the expectation that we will comfortably exceed those minimums, but in case we make a mistake we reserve the right to cancel the entire trip.
 But a more likely outcome of a poor choice on our part is that we will 'return' excess seats.
 Once we return seats to the tour operator it’s unlikely we can get them back and we will close registration.
 So the sooner people register, the more we can ensure group rates for hotel and flight and not incur a loss.
 Earlier registration may also guide us in requesting additional seats or accommodation if a trip proves surprisingly popular.
 In the case of bus trips, it may be the difference between adding a second bus or not.

 Individual deadlines are typically driven by trip deadlines.
 Once we close a trip, you can't sign up for it.
 The other important deadlines relate to 1) initial payments and final payments, and 2) individual cancellations.
 Different trips will refund different amounts for cancellations at different times prior to departure.
-The Club's registration fee ($35 for bus trips; $50 for air trips) is non-refundable after you've paid.
+The Club's registration fee ($30 to $50 for bus trips; $75 for air trips) is non-refundable after you've paid.
 Payments to the tour operator may be returned (in whole or in part) depending on whether and when we can find a member to take your place.
 Additional fees may be imposed or payments forfeited (especially for air trips, where airline penalties are being passed through).
 Details are on the trip pages and vary by trip.

 WHY DOES THE BUS TRIP SHOW IT IS FULL BUT THE BUS HAS AVAILABLE SEATING?